Smart grid: Major programs

-GridWorks – A DOE OE program focused on improving the reliability of the electric system through modernizing key grid components such as cables and conductors, substations and protective systems, and power electronics.
+GridWorks is a DOE OE program focused on improving the reliability of the electric system through modernizing key grid components, such as cables and conductors, substations and protective systems, and power electronics.
 The program's focus includes coordinating efforts on high temperature superconducting systems, transmission reliability technologies, electric distribution technologies, energy storage devices, and GridWise systems.

-Pacific Northwest Smart Grid Demonstration Project. - This project is a demonstration across five Pacific Northwest states-Idaho, Montana, Oregon, Washington, and Wyoming.
+Pacific Northwest Smart Grid Demonstration Project is a demonstration across five Pacific Northwest states: Idaho, Montana, Oregon, Washington, and Wyoming.
 It involves about 60,000 metered customers, and contains many key functions of the future smart grid.

-Solar Cities - In Australia, the Solar Cities programme included close collaboration with energy companies to trial smart meters, peak and off-peak pricing, remote switching and related efforts.
+Solar Cities, in Australia, is a programme included in close collaboration with energy companies to trial smart meters, peak and off-peak pricing, remote switching and related efforts.
 It also provided some limited funding for grid upgrades.

-Smart Grid Energy Research Center (SMERC) - Located at University of California, Los Angeles dedicated its efforts to large-scale testing of its smart EV charging network technology.
+Smart Grid Energy Research Center (SMERC), located at University of California, Los Angeles, dedicated its efforts to large-scale testing of its smart EV charging network technology.
 It created another platform for bidirectional flow of information between a utility and consumer end-devices.
 SMERC also developed a demand response (DR) test bed that comprises a Control Center, Demand Response Automation Server (DRAS), Home-Area-Network (HAN), Battery Energy Storage System (BESS), and photovoltaic (PV) panels.
 These technologies are installed within the Los Angeles Department of Water and Power and Southern California Edison territory as a network of EV chargers, battery energy storage systems, solar panels, DC fast charger, and Vehicle-to-Grid (V2G) units.
 These platforms, communications and control networks enables UCLA-led projects within the area to be tested in partnership with two local utilities, SCE and LADWP.

-Smart Quart - In Germany, the Smart Quart project develops three smart districts to develop, test and showcase technology to operate smart grids.
-The project is a collaboration of E.ON, Viessmann, gridX and hydrogenious together with the RWTH Aachen University.
-It is planned that by the end of 2024 all three districts are supplied with locally generated energy and are largely independent of fossil energy sources.
+Smart Quart project, in Germany, develops three smart districts to develop, test, and showcase technology to operate smart grids.
+The project is a collaboration of E.ON, Viessmann, gridX, and hydrogenious together with the RWTH Aachen University.
+It was planned that by the end of 2024, all three districts would be supplied with locally generated energy and be largely independent of fossil energy sources.

-Smart5Grid – In Portugal, aims to ensure that operators in the energy sector take advantage of the benefits associated with the use of 5G networks.
+Smart5Grid, in Portugal, aims to ensure that operators in the energy sector take advantage of the benefits associated with the use of 5G networks.
 With reliability and security, a solution is proposed to precisely address the specific requirements imposed by Smart Grids, such as high data transfer rates and real-time monitoring.